 Apply for a Research Grant

 PSC Partners Seeking a Cure is a 501(c)(3) nonprofit organization whose mission is to provide education and support to PSC patients, families and caregivers and to raise funds to research causes, treatments and cures for primary sclerosing cholangitis.
 PSC Partners offers grants to conduct research that addresses an important and novel, basic or clinical research question related to PSC and closely associated diseases (such as inflammatory bowel diseases (IBD), ulcerative colitis (UC) or Crohn’s disease) as they relate to PSC.
 The applicant must be at an academic institution with an interest in pursuing PSC as an indication for treatment.
 The purpose is to encourage investigators to conduct research in promising new areas with the goal that data generated will lead to federal (NIH) funding.
 Funding is limited to $30,000 per year for 2 years ($60,000 total).
 However, focused proposals with smaller budget requests will also be considered.
-The next application deadline is April 1, 2017.
+This year’s application deadline was April 1, 2017; the application period is now closed.

 PSC Partners Seeking a Cure is particularly interested in funding research projects that have the potential to discover a cure for this disease, and/or identify novel therapies that may significantly delay time to liver transplantation, prevent disease recurrence following liver transplantation, and/or improve the quality of life of those with PSC.
 PSC Partners understands that much fundamental research is necessary to discover the environmental factors that may trigger this disease in genetically susceptible individuals, and therefore we would like to encourage research proposals aimed at identifying the gene-environment interactions contributing to disease initiation and progression.
 PSC Partners recognizes that studies with animal models may be appropriate to address these fundamental questions.
 We are interested in funding research that explores PSC-related diseases (IBD, UC, and Crohn’s disease) in ways that they impact, enable, or perhaps cause PSC.
 PSC Partners encourages research that will be complementary to the goals and objectives of the International PSC Study Group, including investigation of the functional roles of genes associated with susceptibility to and severity of PSC.
 Other priority areas for research include the mechanisms of PSC pathogenesis and colorectal and cholangiocarcinoma carcinogenesis as well as strategies for prevention.
 Applications focused on assessing and improving the quality of life of PSC patients are also encouraged.
 Proposals that have little relevance to PSC will not be considered for funding.
 We strongly encourage interdisciplinary collaborations and the sharing of resources as a means of accelerating progress in PSC research.
 If the proposal includes a specific plan for sharing of results and resources (such as DNA), this will result in a more favorable review.
 Applications addressing PSC in children are strongly encouraged.